What is the Force Continuum?October 17th, 2022

 - Soft – restraining an individual with hands and applying pressure to parts of the body to ensure the individual remains restraint.

 - Hard – techniques that have the capacity to cause injury.
-For example, this may involve striking at body points likely to lead to a reduced level of risk for the officer (such as the brachial stun).
+For example, this may involve striking at body points likely to lead to a reduced level of risk for the officer (such as the brachial stun), but which subdue the suspect without any further layers of force.

 A combination of soft and hard techniques may also be warranted depending on how the situation evolves.